max-pedersen/Brainalytics/README.md

 * Quiz Component
   * Over 10 different topics to choose from to quiz
-  * Library of over 120 questions
+  * Library of 114 questions
   * Question order is randomised
   * Instant feedback after question is answered
   * ProgressBar used as a visual indicator of progress